-In this article, Mark Langan of Newcastle University re-engages the concept of ‘neo-colonialism’ to make sense of the ongoing cycle of poverty in Africa and the failure of development.
+In this article, Mark Langan of Newcastle University re-engages with the concept of ‘neo-colonialism’, to make sense of the ongoing cycle of poverty in Africa and the failure of development.

 Neo-colonialism has wrongly lost currency as a concept for examining African ‘development’.
 This is reflective of university environments in which politer debate about global value chains or the misrule of the ‘Big Men’ more readily secures external income streams.

 There is real urgency to once more engage the concept of neo-colonialism to better understand – and critique – donor governments’ and foreign corporations’ behaviour in Africa.
 In doing so we can more properly grasp current dilemmas with ‘development’ in the continent.
 This is what my recently-published book with Palgrave – Neo-colonialism and the Poverty of ‘Development’ in Africa hopes to achieve.

 As defined by Kwame Nkrumah – the first president of an independent Ghana – the concept of neo-colonialism warns us of the potential regressive impact of unregulated forms of aid, trade and foreign direct investment in relation to poverty reduction and wellbeing in African countries.

 The concept underscores how African state sovereignties can be reduced to mere “flag independence” by external policy interference and economic control.
 It does not deny that African elites may engage in wrongdoing – whether corruption, nepotism or human rights abuses.
 On the contrary, it asks us to acknowledge – and contextualise – instances of mal-governance in terms of how external donors and companies often enable (and encourage) such actions to preserve lucrative economic arrangements.